 Invoices per staff

-This metric involves measuring the number of invoices you process against the number of full-time or FTE staff you have.
+This accounts payable metric involves measuring the number of invoices you process against the number of full-time or FTE staff you have.
 It’s a useful benchmark to compare with similar organisations or between teams.
-Poor performance on this metric could indicate that inefficient processes are hampering your team’s potential.
+Poor performance on this ap metric could indicate that inefficient processes are hampering your team’s potential.

-Research from IOFM shows a direct correlation between AP performance and process automation.
+Research from IOFM shows a direct correlation between Accounts Payable performance and process automation.
 So, it’s important to measure the level of automation in your AP processes, to be able to set relevant benchmarks and KPIs according to the technology you use.

 Comparing the performance of an Accounts Payable team with no automation vs a highly automated, AI-augmented team isn’t helpful or fair.
 Research from Ardent Partners in 2019 found best-in-class performers – compared to all others – take 7 days less to process a single invoice and the average cost per single invoice is $10 lower.

-Improving efficiency doesn’t just benefit a business, it also frees staff from ineffective and frustrating processes, so introducing AP metrics is beneficial to everyone involved.
-For more information on the benefits, check out our article: Six reasons your efficiency-obsessed AP manager deserves a raise
+Improving efficiency doesn’t just benefit a business, it also frees staff from ineffective, time-consuming and frustrating processes (why your AP manager definitely deserves a raise), so introducing AP metrics is beneficial to everyone involved.

 In a busy Accounts Payable department, manually monitoring and reporting on performance can be a real drain on resources.
 If you’re tired of tracking AP performance manually, software can help.